 The Faculty conducts Bachelor of Science (B.Sc.)
-Degree Programmes and Bachelor of Science Honors (B.Sc.
+Study Programme and Bachelor of Science Honours (B.Sc.
 Hons.)
-Degree Programmes.
+Study Programmes.
 Initially, a student registers for a B.Sc.
-Degree Programme, and at the end of the second year, he/she may continue to follow the B.Sc.
-Degree Programme or register for a Honors Degree Programme.
+Study Programme, and at the end of the second year, he/she may continue to follow the B.Sc.
+Study Programme or register for an Honours Study Programme.
 The second option is possible only if the student fulfills certain criteria as stipulated in the section "Criteria for Selection to a B.Sc.
 Hons.
-Degree Programme by specializing in a subject area".
+Study Programme by specializing in a subject area".
 The duration of a B.Sc.
-Degree Programme is three academic years, while that of a Honors Degree Programme is four academic years.
+Study Programme is three academic years, while that of an Honours Study Programme is four academic years.
 At the end of third year, based on performance, B.Sc.
 Degree students may be selected to follow a B.Sc.
-Hons. in Applied Sciences Degree Programme in place of a three-year B.Sc.
+Hons. in Applied Sciences Study Programme in place of a three-year B.Sc.
 Degree.

 The Faculty also conducts four-year B.Sc.
-Honors Degree Programmes in Computation and Management (jointly with the Faculties of Arts and Management) and in Statistics and Operations Research for students admitted through separate windows.
+Honours Study Programmes in Computation and Management (jointly with the Faculties of Arts and Management) and in Statistics and Operations Research for students admitted through separate windows.